Daily Expenses: Finance

 Allows users to create and modify multiple distinct financial accounts within the app

-Enables database restoration via Dropbox, iCloud, or private server
+Enables database restoration via Dropbox, iCloud, or developer servers

 How much does it cost?

-- Premium tier with ad removal, multi-account support, and cloud backups
+- Premium tier with ad removal, cloud backups, and multi-account support

 Who Built It?